googkit/googkit/README.markdown

 Following programs are required to use this starter kit.
 Install them if not installed yet.

-- Git or Subversion ...
+- Git ......
 Downloads Closure Library
-- Python ..............
+- Python ...
 Executes Closure Tools

 ### Directory Structure